-Now that you know my story about how I ended up here, I want to share something with you that I’ve been writing, deleting and re-writing again.
+Now that you know my story about how I ended up as a blogger I want to share something with you that I’ve been writing, deleting and re-writing again.

 I intended to present this blog from my role as a writer.
 But over the years, something else happened.
 People saw me instead.

 For so long, I was programmed to be the journalist – the objective observer.
-The writer who takes herself out of the story, hovers above it and presents the info so you can form opinions of your own.
-But now, with this blog, you guys saw that it’s just me here.
+The writer who takes herself out of the story, hovers above it and presents the information so readers could form opinions of their own.
+But now, with this blog, those same readers saw me in the story.
 Even before I saw it for myself.

 So I’m stepping into my story now, because, this time, it’s my story to tell.